 Seattle University School of Law has established a semester exchange program with Bucerius Law School ("Bucerius") under which up to two Seattle Law students may spend the fall 3L or 4L semester in Hamburg acquiring up to 12 credits toward the J.D. degree.
 Established in 2000, Bucerius is the first private law school in Germany, with a mission to prepare students for an increasingly international legal environment.
-The semester exchange with Seattle University School of Law is an English language program with a curriculum focusing on international and business Law and includes such courses as a survey course on Aspects of German Business Law, Banking Regulations from a Comparative Perspective, and Law of the WTO.
+The semester exchange with Seattle University School of Law is an English language program with a curriculum focusing on international and business law and includes such courses as a survey course on Aspects of German Business Law, the Law of the WTO and International Commercial Transactions.
 Those students who speak German will be able to select additional law courses from the German language curriculum.

 The Bucerius campus is located in the center of Hamburg, in the Old Botanical Garden next to the Hamburg State Courts.
 The school is small, modern, and well-equipped.
 Approximately 100 students are admitted per year.
 (Bucerius Law School facilities, excluding the library cupola, are accessible to individuals with disabilities.)